 1946 – 1951

 The club’s official history began with the name Tri-City Blackhawks.
-It was this phrase that formed the basis of the debut logo in the form of a basketball.
-There are three thin stripes on a blue background: one in the center and two along the edges, forming an oval inscribed in a circle.
-It also mentions several cities: Moline / Rock Island, Illinois, and Davenport, Iowa.
-They are separated by the command name, placed horizontally in two lines.
+This term was the basis for the debut logo, a basketball.
+On a blue background, there are three thin stripes: one in the center and two on the sides, forming an oval inscribed in a circle.
+It also mentions several cities: Moline/Rock Island, Illinois, and Davenport, Iowa.
+They are separated by the team name and arranged horizontally in two lines.

 1951 – 1955

-When the club took the name Milwaukee Hawks, the logo was redesigned.
-Its only element was a hawk carrying a ball in its claws.
-A bird flapping its wings throws it into a basketball basket.
-At the bottom, there is an inverted arch inscription MILWAUKEE HAWKS.
-All details are in the red outline.
-Some areas are completely colored.
+When the club was renamed Milwaukee Hawks, the logo was redesigned.
+Its only element became a hawk holding a ball in its talons.
+The bird, flapping its wings, throws it into a basketball hoop.
+Below is the inscription MILWAUKEE HAWKS in the form of an inverted arch.
+All details are outlined in red.
+Some areas are fully colored.

 1955 – 1957

-In 1955, the franchise moved again, as a result of it becoming known as St. Louis Hawks.
-During this period, the designers changed the layout of the elements and proposed a version with a black flying predator and a disproportionately large ball in its claws.
+In 1955, the franchise moved again, becoming the St. Louis Hawks.
+During this period, the designers changed the arrangement of the elements and proposed a version with a black flying predator and a disproportionately large ball in its talons.

 1957 – 1968

-At the beginning of this period, a new emblem was approved – brief and very simple.
-There are no unnecessary elements on it – only a hawk standing with a ball under his armpit.
-He is wearing a sports uniform and knee pads.
+At the beginning of this period, a new emblem was approved, concise and very simple.
+There are no superfluous elements, only a hawk standing with a ball under its arm.
+It wears a sports uniform and knee pads.
 All elements are white with red edging.

 1968 – 1969

 This logo is the same as the previous one: a hawk holding a basketball.
-It has a sharp, hooked beak, a serious piercing look, and a Hawks logo.
-The designers removed the text under the bird and changed the red outline to black.
+It has a sharp, hook-like beak, a serious piercing look, and the Hawks logo.
+The designers removed the text under the bird and replaced the red outline with black.

 1969 – 1970